 Michel Vert

-emeritus ,Full Professor (permanent staff)
+Emeritus ,Full Professor (permanent staff)

 Michel Vert, formally at INSA Rouen, founded the laboratory in 1991 and led it as director until he retired in 2007.
 He remains member of the department as Emeritus CNRS Research Director.
 His main fields of interest are: – optically active polymers, – multifunctional polyelectrolytes, -polymers of therapeutic interest, –...